Popular Paris Landmarks in France - Page 9

 Previous 1 2 3 4 5 6 7 8 9

-This large park has different areas one mainly to sports with fitness circuits, and then you have a cascade style fountain, ponds and lovely lawns for picnics.
+This large park has different areas one mainly for sports with fitness circuits, and then you have a cascade style fountain, ponds and lovely lawns for picnics, that has become one of the popular Paris landmarks for locals and tourist alike.

-Located on a hill this Paris park offers meandering paths with a ornamental fountain, statues, childrens playground, open grass areas and lovely views over the city.
+This Paris landmark is located on a hill and this park offers meandering paths with a ornamental fountain, statues, childrens playground, open grass areas and lovely views over the city.

 The Place du Pantheon is located within the 5th Arrondissement of Paris, and as the name suggests, is the square that is home to the burial place The Pantheon.